Joohansson/NanoRPCProxy/README.md

 # NanoRPCProxy
 NanoRPCProxy is a relay and protection system that sits between a client and a Nano node RPC interface.
 It makes it possible to set the RPC interface public to the Internet without compromising the security of the node itself.
 The Nano node has NO built in functionality for user authentication, rate limiting or caching which makes it dangerous to open up without protection like this proxy provides.
-With NanoRPCProxy you can for example serve a mobile app or web frontend with indirect node calls. **In reality, it can be used for Nano wallets, exchanges, block explorers, public APIs, monitor systems, Point of Sale or anything that communicates with a node.**.
+With NanoRPCProxy you can for example serve a mobile app or web frontend with indirect node calls.

+**In reality, it can be used for Nano wallets, exchanges, block explorers, public APIs, monitor systems, Point of Sale or anything that communicates with a node.**

 The built in token system makes it possible to serve requests beyond the default limits and monetize your backend via direct Nano token purchases.